Skip to content

 What is the Cornea?

 The cornea is analogous to a clear watch crystal or window on the front surface of the eye.
 Light must pass through the cornea before the incredibly complex and miraculous visual process can occur.
+For those who want to better understand the topic, it’s worth exploring masterarbeit schreiben lassen.
 When the cornea is structurally altered by trauma or certain diseases, it becomes cloudy and often, vision is impaired.
 In such cases a corneal transplant is needed to restore sight.

 A healthy, clear cornea is essential for good vision.
 If your cornea is damaged due to eye disease or eye injury, it can become swollen, scarred or severely misshapen and distort your vision.
 Occasionally, either through disease or injury, the corneal tissue is damaged to a point where light can no longer effectively pass through it, resulting in reduced vision.